 Strong Support of World Elder Abuse Awareness Day (June 15)

-June 15 each year is an important opportunity to raise awareness about elder abuse.
-When the program began six years ago, there was almost no awareness of this day in the eastern metropolitan area.
+World Elder Abuse Awareness Day (WEAAD) is on June 15 each year and is an important opportunity to raise awareness about elder abuse.
+When the program in 2010 there was almost no awareness of this day in the eastern metropolitan region.
 Today, the story is very different, with almost all of the 60+ member organisations of the Eastern Elder Abuse Network now actively involved in commemorating the day.

-The Elder Abuse program continues to support organisations and individuals in the Eastern Metropolitan Region from its home at the Eastern Legal Community Centre through training, advocacy and research.
+The Elder Abuse program continues to support organisations and individuals in the Eastern Metropolitan Region from its home at the ECLC through training, advocacy and research.

 How did the PCP contribute to this success?